makeniii/NBA-Elo-Rankings/README.md

 Where $\text{RDiff}$ is the difference in PR.
 The expected result is always $\geq 0 \text{ and} \leq 1$.
 This is because even though there is a 100+/- difference in PR, a team is **never** guaranteed a win/loss.

 $\text{HomeAdv}$ is a constant.
-After reading a [post](https://bleacherreport.com/articles/1520496-how-important-is-home-court-advantage-in-the-nba#:~:text=Of%20the%20four%20major%20American,games%20in%20their%20home%20arenas.), I've decided to make homecourt advantage worth 10%.
-The article mentions that there is a discrepency between the regular season and playoffs homecourt advantages. ~61% of home teams in the regular season win, while ~65% of home playoff teams win.
+After reading a [post](https://bleacherreport.com/articles/1520496-how-important-is-home-court-advantage-in-the-nba#:~:text=Of%20the%20four%20major%20American,games%20in%20their%20home%20arenas.), I've decided to make home court advantage worth 10%.
+The article mentions that there is a discrepency between the regular season and playoffs home court advantages. ~61% of home teams in the regular season win, while ~65% of home playoff teams win.
 The article does say that teams that home teams in the playoffs are always the higher seed so there is that to take into consideration.
-So, that's why I decided to make home teams 10% better, thus making $\text{HomeAdv}=Rn\times0.1$
+So, that's why I decided to make home teams 10% better, thus making $\text{HomeAdv}=\text{R}_o\times0.1$.
+Although, this does introduce the fact that higher PR teams will gain more from home court.
+However, it does make sense to me that better teams gain more from home court.

+Finally, here is what the full formula looks like:

+$$\text{R}_n=\text{R}_o+\text{K}\times(\text{W}-\frac{1}{10^{-\frac{\text{RDiff}+(\text{R}_o\times0.1)}{x}}+1})$$

+Next, is figuring out what programming language to use.
+It'll be easier for me to tweak and test the formula once it's been coded than using pen and paper to check.